A guided TFTP Server recovery tool for macOS

 Troubleshooting checklist

-If recovery does not start, recheck static IP, Ethernet port, firewall, firmware filename, and whether the router actually entered recovery mode.
+If recovery does not start, recheck the temporary Mac IP, Ethernet port, firewall, firmware filename, and whether the router actually entered recovery mode.